decentraland/documentation/content/creator/quests/client.md

 - `getQuestInstance`: This function allows you to get the Instance of the Quest that matches the Quest ID passed when you created the Client.
 The function returns a `QuestInstance` object, including data about the player's progress in that quest.
 If the user hasn't started the Quest, it returns `null`.

 - `getInstances`: This function allows you to get all the Quest Instances of the player.
 The function returns an array of `QuestInstance` objects.

-- `initActionsTracker`: Use this function to subscribe listeners to different kinds of actions, like actions of type location, emote and jump.
-Once the tracker is initialized, the scene will take care of updating the player's progress on any action of those types in the quest.

 ## Setting up the client